NOAA-OWP/ngen/README.md

 To run the *ngen* engine, the following command line positional arguments are supported:
 - _catchment_data_path_ -- path to catchment data geojson input file.
-- _catchment subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the catchment data, i.e. 'cat-0,cat-1'
+- _catchment subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the catchment data, i.e. 'cat-0,cat-1', an empty string or "all" will use all catchments in the hydrofabric
 - _nexus_data_path_ -- path to nexus data geojson input file
-- _nexus subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the nexus data, i.e. 'nex-0,nex-1'
+- _nexus subset ids_ -- list of comma separated ids (NO SPACES!!!) to subset the nexus data, i.e. 'nex-0,nex-1', an empty string or "all" will use all nexus points
 - _realization_config_path_ -- path to json configuration file for realization/formulations associated with the hydrofabric inputs
 - _partition_config_path_ -- path to the partition json config file, when using the driver with [distributed processing](doc/DISTRIBUTED_PROCESSING.md).
 - `--subdivided-hydrofabric` -- an explicit, optional flag, when using the driver with [distributed processing](doc/DISTRIBUTED_PROCESSING.md), to indicate to the driver processes that they should operate on process-specific subdivided hydrofabric files.